sls1005/anycallconv/README.md

 In the above example, the macro is expanded into "`proc(x: int) {.cdecl.} or proc(x: int) {.closure.} or proc(x: int) {.nimcall.} or...`" in order to accept callbacks of different calling conventions.
 If the macro weren't applied, the first call to `invoke` wouldn't pass the compilation, because procedural types without pragmas have `{.closure.}` as the default calling convention, and thus not compatible with procedures other than those with `{.closure.}` or `{.nimcall.}`.

 ### Note
 * This actually produces a *type class*, which leads a procedure with such callback to be  **implicit generic**.
-That is, calling the procedure many times with callbacks of  *N* different calling conventions will cause it to instantiate *N* times.
+That is, calling the procedure many times with callbacks of  *N* different calling conventions will cause it to instantiate at least *N* times.

 * Using a *type class* for variable type will **not** make the variable to have multiple types, but instead cause the compiler to perform a check on it and resolve it into a single type, as stated in the language manual.
 The same applies to *type classes* created with this macro.
 For example,
     ```nim